What is the Own New Rate Reducer scheme, and how does it work?

 This article reveals everything you need to know about the Own New Rate Reducer scheme, including how it works and the pros and cons.

-The Own New Rate Reducer scheme, which recently launched in February 2024, aims to make it cheaper for people to purchase a new build property.
+The Own New Rate Reducer scheme, which launched in February 2024, aims to make it cheaper for people to purchase a new build property.

 Property finance company Own New works with lenders and homebuilders to allow those hoping to get on the property ladder access to reduced mortgage rates.